Tanz0rz/haxe-fmod/README.md

 #### What gets generated

 - `FmodEvents.hx`, `FmodBuses.hx`, `FmodVCAs.hx`, `FmodSnapshots.hx`, and `FmodParameters.hx`
-- A `...Guids` companion classes in each file with the same names mapped to GUIDs (kept separate from the main class so autocomplete stays clean)
+- `...Guids` companion classes in each file with the same names mapped to GUIDs (kept separate from the main class so autocomplete stays clean)
 - `FmodEventEnum.hx` - a plain enum mapping to every event, for tool integrations (see [Event Enums](#event-enums))

 Use the constants as a clean substitution for full FMOD Studio event paths: